H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Lambda and API Gateway/Persistence.md

 #### 6. API-Key -> None

-### All these details are tgathered during enumeration
+### All these details are gathered during enumeration